Speaking out in Advocacy

 Public campaigning: In this country we have the freedom to campaign and write to politicians.
 We firmly believe that one voice makes a difference, but many voices joined together can create a movement for change.
-That's why the a dvocacy team facilitates opportunities for meaningful public action, enabling Open Doors supporters to write to their MPs, to Ambassadors, sign petitions and attend meetings in order to amplify the messages from our persecuted family.
+That's why the advocacy team facilitates opportunities for meaningful public action, enabling Open Doors supporters to write to their MPs, to ambassadors, sign petitions and attend meetings in order to amplify the messages from our persecuted family.

 Uniting: Wherever possible, we seek to work alongside other organisations in order to create the largest impact.
-That’s why Open Doors is a stakeholder of the All Party Parliamentary Group on International Freedom of Religion or Belief.
-This enables us to work together with parliamentarians and other charities passionate about Article 18 – the right to freedom of religion or belief – allowing us more opportunities to affect change for our persecuted family.
+That’s why Open Doors is a stakeholder in the All Party Parliamentary Group on International Freedom of Religion or Belief.
+This enables us to work together with parliamentarians and other charities passionate about Article 18 – the right to freedom of religion or belief – allowing us more opportunities to effect change for our persecuted family.
 We are also part of the Religious Liberty Commission of the Evangelical Alliance, where Open Doors has joined with Christian Solidarity Worldwide and Release International to provide a united voice for the persecuted church.